chrissnell/GoBalloon/README.md

 GoBalloon is a High Altitude Balloon payload controller in Go.
 The software is designed to run on a BeagleBone Black single board computer, which provides a full Linux environment while still being lightweight enough to fly in a balloon.

-GoBalloon communicates back to earth via amateur radio and the APRS protocol; the software speaks a layer 2 protocol (AX.25) directly to a radio modem called a Terminal Node Controller (TNC).
+GoBalloon communicates back to earth via amateur radio and the APRS protocol; the software **includes a layer 2 protocol (AX.25) implementation** that is used to drive a radio modem called a Terminal Node Controller (TNC).
 Using the TNC, GoBalloon reports its position and altitude periodically and listens for commands from the ground.
 When flying, GoBalloon uses a locally-attached TNC via serial port.
-For debugging on the ground, GoBalloon also supports a network-attached TNC using KISS-over-TCP and my [tnc-server](https://github.com/chrissnell/tnc-server) software.
+For debugging on the ground, GoBalloon also supports a network-attached TNC via my [tnc-server](https://github.com/chrissnell/tnc-server) software.

-GoBalloon is capable of bi-directional communication with the ground and comes with a APRS library that encodes and decodes most of the popular APRS packet formats including position reports (compressed and uncompressed), messages (send/receive/ACK), and telemetry (compressed and uncompressed).
+GoBalloon is capable of bi-directional communication with the ground and **includes an APRS library that encodes and decodes most of the popular APRS packet formats** including position reports (compressed and uncompressed), messages (send/receive/ACK), and telemetry (compressed and uncompressed).

 GoBalloon includes GPIO support and will trigger an external cut-down device when a cut-down message is received via APRS messaging.
 GPIO is also used to activate a piezoelectric buzzer upon descent to aid searchers looking for the landed payload.